 Women’s wrestling is not an NCAA-affiliated sport, and there are currently no restrictions on contacting coaches and programs.
 However, the Women’s Collegiate Wrestling Association—the governing body of women’s wrestling—states that athletes cannot sign a Letter of Intent before September 1 of their senior year of high school.

 Women’s collegiate wrestling is growing rapidly, and schools are filling their rosters with athletes who come from a wide range of backgrounds.
 Some recruits will have had the opportunity to wrestle in girls’ state wrestling championships, unofficial girls’ state tournaments, or girls’ wrestling camps.
 Other recruits may have gained experience from boys’ wrestling teams or other sports.
 Fortunately, there are programs for every experience level.

 College coaches recruit great students who have a good attitude and solid athletic background.
 Of course, additional wrestling experience will help you stand out.
 Coaches look for:

-Athletes in the Women’s Collegiate Wrestling Association wrestle freestyle in the following weight classes (lbs.):
+Women’s Collegiate Wrestling Association freestyle weight classes in pounds

 There is a limited number of women’s college wrestling programs out there and unless you’ve been a nationally ranked wrestler, you’ll need to take a proactive approach to getting noticed by college coaches.
 In fact, only about 3.5% of high school wrestlers compete at the college level—though the number of college programs is primed to grow in the near future.
 In order to secure a roster spot in college, you’ll have to take a proactive approach and focus on building relationships.